 Musically, as befits a love song, Bobcaygeon is more sweetly melodic and accessible than a lot of the Hip’s most celebrated songs, which tend to be chord-driven, and often rock pretty hard; this is the one your mom would like.
 Don’t be misled, though – sweet and tuneful it may be, but Bobcaygeon is no piece of pop puffery.
 It’s a powerful, emotional song about serious things, which is the only way Gord knew how to write them.
 There’s a cinematic sort of sweep to it, too, this depiction of the beleaguered riot cop thinking only of getting back home to his love, even as the violence bids fair to swamp both him and his horse.
 The only sure antidote to the madding crowd’s ignoble strife, it seems, is to be far away in your lover’s arms.
 If that doesn’t get you right in the pumper, then, well, I guess I just don’t know.

 It’s hard to think of Gord Downie, felled young by brain cancer, without tearing up a little.
 He was the real deal, a great talent, a deep thinker, a quintessential Canadian, and by all accounts a lovely guy.
 He left behind a trove of that rarest of things, pop songs with lyrics that really mean something, and move the listener in much the same way as good literature, with stories that fascinate, resonate with genuine emotion, and often embrace some pretty big ideas.
-With Bobcaygeon, he left us a very fine piece of himself, which doesn’t make it all better, but hey, if you can’t live to a ripe old age, burning brightly while you’re here, and being loved and remembered for your art when you’re gone, has to be reckoned a fair second best.
+With Bobcaygeon, he left us a very fine piece of himself, which doesn’t make it all better, but hey, if you can’t live to a ripe old age, then burning brightly while you’re here, and being loved and remembered for your art when you’re gone, has to be reckoned a fair second best.